SerpentByte/MolecularDynamics2025/README.md

 # MolecularDynamics2025
 This repo contains information and materials related to the introductory course to molecular dynamics.
-The course was conducted between January-April of 2025.
+The course was conducted between January-April of 2025 at TIFR Hyderabad.

 ## Getting started
 ### Requirements